holayide/Circle6-presentation/src/callback.md

-# Callback Function
+# 🚀Callback Functions
-# Introduction to Callbacks

-A **callback** is a function passed as an argument to another function.
+- A **callback** is a function passed into another function as an argument.
-It's often used to handle **asynchronous operations** like API calls, timers, or events.
+- Commonly used to handle **asynchronous operations** like API calls, timers, or event handling.

 ## 📦 Why Use Callbacks?
-- Handle async code in a structured way
-- Ensure a task runs *after* something else finishes
+- Run code after a task finishes (e.g., after a response).

+- Helps write non-blocking, cleaner async code.

-- Enable flexible and reusable functions
+- Makes functions more flexible and reusable.

-## 💡 Basic Example
+---

+## ✏️ Examples:
 ```js
 function greet(name, callback) {
   console.log("Hi " + name);